Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   docker compose up
 ```

-This command will do the following tasks,
+The first time, you run this command, it will run the following tasks :

-Execute the mosquitto server
+Install and execute the mosquitto server

 List all of the available drivers